William Eure, 1st Baron Eure: Survey of Northumberland, 1541

 Beyond the regular duties of a border Warden, in 1541 William Eure was one of the commissioners appointed by Henry VIII to expel Scottish people from Northumberland following an Act of Parliament.
-In June he wrote to James V of Scotland complaining that his border subjects had begun to pasture sheep and sow grain in England.
+In June he wrote to James V complaining that his border subjects had begun to pasture sheep and sow grain in England.
 In October they viewed the border along the river Tweed to the Ryden Burn's mouth and destroyed corn sown by Scots on English ground.
 The Scots drew away from the border thinking Eure's men were invaders.
 During this business, Eure held meetings at Alnwick and Etal.
 He hoped to induce men from Tynedale and Redesdale to avenge the murders of the Fenwick family by attacking the Scots in Liddesdale.
 By 4 November, he had found that there were a great number of Scottish householders, occupied as herdsmen, labourers or artisans, mostly without land, and they were evicted.
 Those too who held land or mills were replaced by English tenants.
 Many of the empty housing was not adequate for new English settlers, even if two houses were joined together.
 Other Scots were servants or apprenticed to English craftsmen, these were allowed to stay.
 Nevertheless, the use of Scottish apprentices would be discouraged in future.

 William noted the valued service of a Scottish armourer called Troilus Taylor and a mountain guide, Gilbert Cocklands, who had been employed leading raids into Scotland.
 He requested that these useful people be made denizens of England and pointed out their repatriation would have an unhappy result.
 William's commission also included a survey of the border fortresses east to Harbottle Castle and the river Coquet.
 Many of the old Pele towers were in decay, and the owners lived in more convenient unfortified places ("that was a great pity to see").
 He had commanded the owners to put the fortified houses in good order.
 He next planned to survey the strongholds of the Middle March.
 Generally, he found the border peaceful enough.
-Trouble came from the "traitorous Scottish thieves of Liddesdale" or Henry's "evil subjects of Tynedale and Redesdale" who seemed to combine together rather than respect the peace of Henry VIII or James V of Scotland.
+Trouble came from the "traitorous Scottish thieves of Liddesdale" or Henry's "evil subjects of Tynedale and Redesdale" who seemed to combine together rather than respect the peace of Henry VIII or James V.

 After showing an armed presence at Hexham, Willam planned to meet up with his colleagues at Newcastle upon Tyne on 17 November 1541 to finalise the survey.
 The historian Maureen Meikle finds that Eure had encouraged Scottish artisans to settle in the Middle March.